OmaymaS/OmaymaS.github.io/_posts/2016-6-16-InfluenceAnalysis.md

 If you think of the regression line as a rod pivoted at the mean *(here [0,0] since X,Y are centered)*, you will be able to conclude the answers easily.
+For example:

-For example, the guy at [10,0] has high leverage since he stands far from the cloud of the X values.
+- At [10,0], the guy has high leverage since he stands far from the cloud of the X values.
 And although he has the potential of high influence, he will not be able to impact the regression line significantly because he exerts a force almost parallel to the line.

-On the other hand, the guy at [10,10] has both high leverage and high influence, since he stands far from the rest of the observations in X and Y. So he will affect the intercept and the slope of the regression line significantly.
-Following the same way of thinking about other points, you can conclude that the guy at [0,-10] will not have noticable effect on the fitted line.
-Since he pulls the line towards him at the pivot, the exerted force will no influence.
-What about any other guy who stands anywhere else? now it should be easy for you to expect whether he is influential or not.
+- At [10,10], he has both high leverage and high influence, since he stands far from the rest of the observations in X and Y. So he will affect the intercept and the slope of the regression line significantly.

+- At [0,-10], he will not have noticable effect on the fitted line.
+Since he pulls the line towards him at the pivot, the exerted force is almost perpendicular to the line, and consequently will have no influence.

+What if the guy moves to another location?.
+Now, it should be easy for you to expect whether he is influential or not, following the same way of thinking.
+If you till need more exaples, you can use the following app to adjust different values.

 ## Shiny App